michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0089.md

 - n: an elevated geological formation
 - n: the property possessed by a line or surface that departs from the horizontal
 ### Family
-slope: sloped, slopes, sloping+;sloped: unsloped;sloping: slopingly
+- slope: sloped, slopes, sloping+
+- sloped: unsloped
+- sloping: slopingly
 ### Examples
 - He said it set in motion a “slippery slope where it’s only a matter of time before everyone pays everywhere.”
 - This will likely affect traffic getting to the ski slopes as road crews conduct avalanche control work.